Project acronym: ECHA/2022/502.Lot 2

 Abstract:

-The main objective of this framework contract (FWC) is to provide services related to methodological developments and data generation for the assessment and building of sets of nanoforms and to support ECHA in its tasks.
+The primary objective of this Framework Contract (FWC) is to provide services related to methodological developments and data generation for the assessment and building of sets of nanoforms, and to support ECHA in its tasks.

-1. The overarching goal of the multiannual framework contract is to address the needs in the development and further improvement of the framework for sameness/similarity criteria for sets of nanoforms.
-The Tenderer, as a Consortium bringing together experts in synthesis and physicochemical characterization, toxicity and ecotoxicity assessment of nanomaterials as well as machine learning and artificial intelligence approaches, offers his service in the development, validation and implementation of a new framework supported by NAMs.
-The Tenderer offers consultancy services related to NAMs and their regulatory implementation for nanoforms through performing reviews in relevant research areas, carrying out case studies with experimental and in silico approaches, conducting surveys and workshops with experts and representants of key groups of stakeholders: regulatory, industry and academia.
+- The overarching goal of this project is to focus on addressing the need for the development and further improvement of the framework for identity/similarity criteria for sets of nanoforms.
+The Consortium participating in this project brings together experts in the synthesis and physicochemical characterization, toxicity, and ecotoxicity assessment of nanomaterials, as well as machine learning and artificial intelligence approaches.
+It offers its services in the development, validation, and implementation of a new framework supported by New Approach Methodologies (NAMs).
+The Consortium also provides consultancy services related to NAMs and their regulatory implementation for nanoforms by preparing review reports in relevant research areas, conducting case studies using both experimental and in silico approaches, and organizing surveys and workshops with experts and representatives from key stakeholder groups: regulatory, industrial, and academic communities.

-1. Moreover, the Tenderer proposes to prepare the complete workflow with a timeline for the development, validation and implementation of a new framework for sameness/similarity assessment of a set of nanoforms.
-The Tenderer’s ambition is to deliver a scientifically valid and regulatory-relevant framework supported with NAMs, which allows for the reliable safety assessment and registration of nanoforms, while being sustainable and useful for industry.
+- Furthermore, the Consortium proposes the preparation of a comprehensive workflow with a timeline for the development, validation, and implementation of a new framework for identity/similarity assessments of sets of nanoforms.
+The Consortium’s ambition is to deliver a scientifically valid and regulatorily relevant framework supported by NAMs, enabling reliable safety assessment and registration of nanoforms while remaining sustainable and beneficial for the industry.

 Project partners: